I can't begin to describe how excited I am to share this recipe with you guys!

 Yes, I know I'm not vegan and neither is my blog (my food philosophy is similar to the 80/20 rule); however, I do have friends that practice this food lifestyle and I've partaken of many fantabulous vegan recipes.

-But, the main reason I chose a vegan variation is...
+But, the main reason I chose a vegan variation for my pumpkin spice latte is...

 Three words: vanilla almond milk!